 2xx.
+Do we need a paragraph(s) re. the decision to base this only on contact sensors currently?

+2xx.
 Contact biofidelity was considered to be an indispensable property of such a sensing impactor.
-The IWG-DPPS found that the total mass, mass distribution, moments of inertia, centre of gravity, impactor width, bending stiffness and the local stiffness / compression behaviour in impact direction were highly relevant properties of an impactor for the signals in use with contact sensors.
-While most properties of the FlexPLI were accepted to being very reliable due to its design specifications, two complementary studies were carried out to ensure its biofidelic and repeatable local stiffness.
+The IWG-DPPS found that, when verifying the ability of a contact sensor to detect a pedestrian, the relevant properties of an impactor are: the total mass, mass distribution, moments of inertia, centre of gravity, impactor width, bending stiffness and the local stiffness / compression behaviour in impact direction were highly relevant properties of an impactor for the signals in use with contact sensors.
+While most properties of the FlexPLI were accepted to be very reliable due to its design specifications, two complementary studies were carried out to ensure its biofidelic and repeatable local stiffness.

 2xx.
 The first study, carried out by Concept Tech, investigated time histories of different pedestrian surrogates and human body models for identical load cases.
 It concluded the FlexPLI had, in principal, an appropriate contact biofidelity to work as a representative pedestrian surrogate for sensing issues (IWG-DPPS-3-03).